-We will work closely with the Communications department to ensure that all stakeholders, including parents/guardians, are provided with the opportunity to share feedback, and are provided with all required information in a timely manner.
+We will work closely with the Communications department to ensure that all stakeholders, including parents/guardians, are provided with the opportunity attend information sessions, and are provided with all required information in a timely manner on school and board websites.
 Communications, as outlined in the Action Plan and Associated Timelines in this report, will be completed.
 Updated information will be provided on both the Board's website and the Toronto Student Transportation Group (TSTG) website when routing is complete.